Marian Velicu

 Velicu represented his native country at the 2000 Summer Olympics in Sydney, Australia.
 There he was stopped in the second round of the Men's Light Flyweight division by Cuba's eventual bronze medalist Maikro Romero.

+Velicu died on 10 July 2024, at the age of 47, after a long struggle with chronic kidney disease.
+He is widely regarded as a legend in the Berceni neighbourhood.